 Felisa Tibbitts is a Lecturer in the International Education Development Program at Teachers College, Columbia University and Chair in Human Rights Education in the Department of Law, Economics and Governance at Utrecht University.
-Her research interests include peace, human rights and democratic citizenship education; curriculum policy and reform; critical pedagogy; and education and social movements.
+She is also UNESCO Chair in Human Rights and Higher Education.
+Her research interests include peace, human rights and (global) democratic citizenship education; curriculum policy and reform; critical pedagogy; and education and social movements.
 She was a Fulbright Fellow at Lund University, Sweden (Fall 2014) and a Human Rights Fellow at the Kennedy School of Government, Harvard University (2011-2013).

 She has published practical resources on curriculum, program development and evaluation on behalf of the Office of the U.N.
 High Commissioner for Human Rights, UNICEF, UNESCO, OSCE/ODIHR, the Council of Europe and non-governmental organizations, such as Amnesty International and the Open Society Foundations.
-Dr. Tibbitts is widely read in the field of human rights education and her scholarship has appeared in numerous books and journals including the Journal of Peace Research, Intercultural Education, Prospects and the International Review of Education.
-She is senior editor of the Information Age Book Series “Critical Perspectives in Democratic Citizenship Education.”
+Dr. Tibbitts is widely read in the field of human rights education and her scholarship has appeared in numerous books and journals including the Comparative Education, Teaching and Teacher Education, Journal of Peace Research, Intercultural Education, Prospects: Quarterly Review of Comparative Education and the International Review of Education.

-Previously she was an adjunct faculty member at the Harvard School of Education and the UN-Mandated University for Peace and she remains affiliated with the Institute of Reconciliation and Social Justice in South Africa.
+Previously she was an adjunct faculty member at the Harvard School of Education and the UN-Mandated University for Peace and she remains affiliated with the Nelson Mandela University in South Africa.
 She co-founded the NGO Human Rights Education Associates (HREA – www.hrea.org), which she directed from 1999-2011 and remains active in international HRE networks.
 She received her bachelor degree and two Masters’ (Public Policy, Education) from Harvard University and her D.Phil in Political Science from the Otto-von-Guericke Universität of Magdeburg.

 Tibbitts, F. (2016).
 Political Autobiography: Reflexive Inquiry in the Preparation of Social Justice Educators.
 International Journal of Educational Sciences.
 13(1), pp. 108-117.